andybeet/508/README.md

 A template word file (`reference.docx`) is provided to demonstrate examples of formatting.

+# 508 alt.txt without word

+Example `example3.rmd` demonstrates how to include alt text for images without using word as a template.
+This is done by keeping the intermediate tex file and modifying it (very slightly) before converting to a pdf.
+The resulting pdf passes accessibility checks albeit with not very descriptive alt text.
+This can be improved by including alt text in the rmd code chunk and running a script (`R/replace_tex_with_rmd()`) to modify the tex file further.

 # Resources for 508 help

 1. [Alt text Best Practices](https://www.youtube.com/watch?v=_delzGjIFV4)